jonvicente/jonvicente.github.io/_pages/about.md

 For more info
 ------
-More info can be found in [my CV](https://jonvicente.github.io/files/CV_Jonathan-Vicente.pdf) or social networks.
+More info can be found [here](https://jonvicente.github.io/files/CV_Jonathan-Vicente.pdf) or [E-mail](mailto:jonathanvice@gmail.com).
+I do not have regular office hours, please make an appointment via email.
+Also, **feel free to contact me to discuss any potential research collaborations**.